Skip to content

 if shuffle:

-self.df = self.df.sample(frac=1, random_state=seed)
+self.df = self.df.sample(frac=1, random_state=self.seed)

 if batch_size == "best":